SirMegaMU/Notes/WIX1003 Computer System and Organization/lecture 3.md

 - EPI non-EPI

+- Don't care can be EPI or PI, but can't not be answered

 - POS think the value '0' not '1' in the same rule, then use De Morgan law to change SOP into POS

 - don't care condition